carolin-m/carolin-m.github.io/posts/AHA-October-2023.md

  </pre>
 </center>

-This code snippets can be used to insert smybols for e.g. location, mail or users, drawing instant attention to vital event spots.
-FontAwesome icons aren't just visually appealing; they also convey information effectively, making them a valuable addition to timetables and web design in general.
-So, if you want to take your web projects to the next level, consider FontAwesome icons for a quick and lasting impact.
+So, if you're looking to elevate your web projects to the next level, consider using Font Awesome icons for a swift and enduring impact.

+<a href="https://fontawesome.com/icons" target="_blank" class="btn btn-lg btn-success"><i class="fa-solid fa-wand-magic-sparkles" style="font-size:24px;color:#FFFFFF;"></i> Explore Font Awesome</a>